Haskeeb265/obsidian-vault/1 - Rough Notes/Offensive Security Intro (TryHackMe).md

 - **-u** indicates the website that we wants to run GoBuster on
 - **-w** is used to point to the file in which you have the words which you want to use in your bruteforce attack.
 - **dir** refers to the mode of Gobuster.
 In the above command we'll be brute forcing directories and files

+## CYBER SECURITY ROLES:
+- ==Penetration Tester:== Responsible for finding vulnerabilities in technology products
+- ==Red Teamer:== Plays the role of a threat and attacks an organization and then providing feedback from the perspective of an enemy
+- ==Security Engineer:==

 #### References